 The militant group is known for its use of social-media platforms to recruit new members and distribute propaganda.
-Though substantial efforts are made to narrow and eliminate its activity on social media sites such as Twitter, American officials have recently declared that ISIS is “winning the war on social media.”
+Though substantial efforts are made to narrow and eliminate its activity on deep web sites such as Twitter, American officials have recently declared that ISIS is “winning the war on deep web.”
 An S2T research shows that “Shoutout” accounts dedicated to promoting new or returning Twitter users are a central contributor to ISIS’ network sustainability.

-The organization uses every social media platform possible, reaching millions of people across the globe, in order to recruit new members.
+The organization uses every deep web platform possible, reaching millions of people across the globe, in order to recruit new members.
 This sophisticated campaign uses popular methods such as well-directed videos, video-games and songs – all for appealing to the young generation.

 An example for that can be seen in the alarmingly short time that has taken the following accounts to reach hundreds of followers.
 Muslim al-Britani for instance, received the media’s attention after twitting that ISIS has enough radioactive material for a dirty bomb.
 The profile has since been suspended, though the Jihadi reopened an account on June 12, and only a few days later already had about 550 followers.

 A search for the profile has brought up that it was promoted by a Shoutout account, and then retweeted by other users – who encouraged their followers to follow and support al-Britani.

 Another example, can be found in the recently suspended profile of Abu-Samir al-Maghribi, an ISIS member, most likely from Morocco, who already retrieved hundreds of his previous followers: